The Best Community Theaters in Marin County

 Mill Valley

 With a history dating back to 1966, the Marin Theatre Company has grown into an award-winning titan of the Bay Area.
 They’ve done everything from beloved variants of Pride and Prejudice to dark and satirical commentaries on current events.
 You might find a story written by one of the company’s own national playwrights or a performance put on in collaboration with the local high school, showcasing just how deeply the group invests in the Marin community.
-For theatrically inclined youth, the company also offers summer camps for those in second through 12th grade.
+For theatrically inclined youth, the company also offers summer camps for second through 12th graders.
 Until further notice, the physical box office is operating remotely (with no in-person sales) from 12 p.m. – 5 p.m.
 Tuesday through Friday.; and from 12 p.m. — intermission on performance days (actual hours may vary).

 397 Miller Ave., Mill Valley, 415.388.5208